What are GIPAs?

 The contract asks students to dedicate a minimum of 1 hour a week on average.
 However, if students feel that they want to dedicate more time, then they can do at their discretion and in agreement with their team.

-If you are looking to get the GIPA role on your HEAR, you will need to also attend two sessions from the Sustainability Skills and Education programme, SusSEd.
+If you are looking to get the GIPA role on your HEAR, you will need to also attend three additional skills workshops and complete a reflective activity.

-Just contact us – students are hired at the beginning of the scheme and after a one-day training session, will be paired with teams who have requested student help.
+Just contact us – students are hired at the beginning of the programme and after a one-day training session, will be paired with teams who have requested student help.